mldsh905/whatsapp-clone/README.md

 ## Introduction

 WhatsApp Clone is a messaging app that allows you to chat with your friends and family in real-time, just like WhatsApp.
-This app is built using React Native, Firebase, and Gifted Chat.

 ## Screenshot